greyhoof/Horizon/CONTRIBUTING.md

 3. **Vue Components**
    - Ensure `<script>` and `<style>` in `.vue` files are properly indented.
-   - Use the recommended Vue style guide for component names and ordering.
+   - Follow the [Vue style guide](https://v2.vuejs.org/v2/style-guide) to the best of your ability.

 A important part of Horizon is a strict code quality standard.
 Prettier should do most of the work for you.